Academy at the Lakes

 The school is fully accredited by the Florida Council of Independent Schools and the Florida Kindergarten Council, and is a full member of the National Association of Independent Schools.
 Locally, Academy at the Lakes is a member of the Bay Area Association of Independent Schools.

 History

 In February 2008, the Academy opened a $3.1 million gymnasium, which includes locker rooms, coaches offices, a weight room, and a stage.
+In 2024, a new addition was made by removing the outside basketball courts, and constructing a new building.

 Sports

 The football team won back-to-back Florida state eight-man championships in 2017 and 2018.